astronomer/airflow-guides/guides/airflow-sql-data-quality-tutorial.md

 The following SQL Check Operators are recommended for implementing data quality checks:

-- **`SQLColumnCheckOperator`**: An operator capable of running multiple pre-defined data quality checks on multiple columns within the same task.
+- **[`SQLColumnCheckOperator`](https://registry.astronomer.io/providers/common-sql/modules/sqlcolumncheckoperator)**: An operator capable of running multiple pre-defined data quality checks on multiple columns within the same task.
-- **`SQLTableCheckOperator`**: An operator to run multiple checks involving aggregate functions for one or more columns.
+- **[`SQLTableCheckOperator`](https://registry.astronomer.io/providers/common-sql/modules/sqltablecheckoperator)**: An operator to run multiple checks involving aggregate functions for one or more columns.
-- **[`SQLCheckOperator`](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/operators/sql/index.html#airflow.operators.sql.SQLCheckOperator)**: A flexible operator that takes any SQL query.
+- **[`SQLCheckOperator`](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/operators/sql/index.html#airflow.operators.sql.SQLCheckOperator)**: A flexible operator that takes any SQL query and returns a single row that will be evaluated to booleans.
 This operator is useful for more complicated checks (e.g. including `WHERE` statements or spanning several tables of your database).

-The newly added `SQLColumnCheckOperator` and `SQLTableCheckOperator` are set to replace the following three legacy operators with more narrow functionality.
-We recommend against using these legacy operators if the ones listed above work for your use case.
+- **[`SQLIntervalCheckOperator`](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/operators/sql/index.html#airflow.operators.sql.SQLIntervalCheckOperator)**: A time-based operator.
+Used for checking current data against historical data.

+The functionality of the older `SQLValueCheckOperator` and `SQLThresholdCheckOperator` are being replaced by the newer `SQLColumnCheckOperator` and `SQLTableCheckOperator`.

 - [`SQLValueCheckOperator`](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/operators/sql/index.html#airflow.operators.sql.SQLValueCheckOperator): A simpler operator that can be used when a specific, known value is being checked either as an exact value or within a percentage threshold.
-- [`SQLIntervalCheckOperator`](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/operators/sql/index.html#airflow.operators.sql.SQLIntervalCheckOperator): A time-based operator.
-Used for checking current data against historical data.
 - [`SQLThresholdCheckOperator`](https://airflow.apache.org/docs/apache-airflow/stable/_api/airflow/operators/sql/index.html#airflow.operators.sql.SQLThresholdCheckOperator): An operator with flexible upper and lower thresholds, where the threshold bounds may also be described as SQL queries that return a numeric value.

 ### Requirements